-If an ugly view ruins the ambience of your outdoor space or if your noisy neighbors are spoiling your enjoyment of your backyard, consider planting a hedge as a privacy screen.
-Here are different types of fast-growing hedges and privacy wall ideas.
+If an ugly view ruins the ambience of your outdoor space or if your noisy neighbors are spoiling your enjoyment of your backyard, consider growing a living fence!
+Here are different types of fast-growing shrubs for privacy.

-A hedge can be used to frame a nice view or mark a boundary and it can be an effective windbreak or winter snow fence.
+A privacy hedge can be used to frame a nice view or mark a boundary and it can be an effective windbreak or winter snow fence.
 There are many plants to choose from to form a natural-looking barrier that can not only block an unsightly view but also filter air pollution and absorb sound, reducing street noise.

 A welcoming gate flanked by hedges leaves no doubt about where to enter this property.

 Fast-Growing Shrubs for Privacy

 Think about what your needs are and what the plants will require for maintenance before you start.